 Logging Night Time: The Main Reasons You Need to Do It

-you’re like many General Aviation pilots or even a good number of commercial airline pilots, you probably log more day flights than night ones.
-Especially as a GA pilot, it may be tempting to let your night flight currency lapse, but if you do, not only are you missing out on a whole lot of beautiful peaceful flights, but you are also setting yourself up for a potentially dangerous set of circumstances.
+If you are like the majority of general aviation pilots and a great portion of commercial airline pilots, you likely log more day flights than night ones.
+Although as a GA pilot, it may be tempting to neglect your night flight currency, if so, not only will you miss out on a lot of gorgeous tranquil trips but also endanger yourself with a likely dangerous combination of conditions.

-Even if you don’t have any plans to fly at night, doesn’t it make sense to have the skills just in case?
-After all, what happens if you haven’t logged any night time in ages and then you find yourself in a situation where you need to fly a night flight with passengers on board?
+It's important to stay proficient in night flying, even if you don't have any plans to go up at night.
+After all, what if you suddenly find yourself needing to fly a night flight with passengers on board?

-Let’s keep you and your future passengers safe by reviewing what the FAA considers a night flight, talking about what it takes to meet currency minimums, sharing the ways in which night flying differs from day flying, and going over common night flight errors so you can know to avoid them.
+To keep yourself and your passengers safe, let’s review what the FAA defines as a night flight, go over the currency minimums necessary, discuss how night flying differs from day flying, and talk about common mistakes made during night flights so you can know to avoid them.

 Know night flight regulations and how to log time